bigfoothq/csl-parser/csl-parser/main/core/doc/csl_reqs.md

 ### Search Operation Rules
 - TO marker only valid in SEARCH operations
-- If TO present, defines range replacement
+- If TO present, defines range replacement (inclusive - replaces from start of pattern through end of TO pattern)
 - If TO absent, defines single/multiple replacement
 - REPLACE marker required in all SEARCH operations
 - Replacement count defaults to 1 if not specified